fluent/fluent-bit-docs/pipeline/inputs/windows-event-log-winevtlog.md

 $ fluent-bit -i winevtlog -p 'channels=Setup' -p 'Read_Existing_Events=true' -o stdout
 ```

-Note that `winevtlog` plugin will tail channles on each startup.
+Note that `winevtlog` plugin will tail channels on each startup.
 If you want to confirm whether this plugin is working or not, you should specify `-p 'Read_Existing_Events=true'` parameter.